 The finger-stick blood test that has been promoted as a convenient, easy, and fast way to measure our blood glucose might not be as reliable as all of us thought.

-We know that according to our diabetes management plan we need to check our sugar level at different times during the day.
+We know that according to our diabetes management plan, we need to check our sugar levels at different times during the day.

-This contributed to developing the finger-stick blood test that can measure blood glucose with a prick of a fingertip and just one drop of blood.
+This contributed to the development of the finger-stick blood test that can measure blood glucose with a prick of a fingertip and just one drop of blood.
 This blood is placed on a strip that is inserted in a sugar meter that shows the reading.

 Intrigued?
 Read on to find out more.

 According to scientists from the UNC School of Medicine, this test might not really help those with type 2 diabetes who don’t use insulin.

 The WHO, i.e., the World Health Organization notes that diabetes will be the seven main cause of death by the year 2030.